Abhijit Wanjarri

-Abhijit Govindrao Wanjarri (born 10 May 1973) is a leader of Indian National Congress and member of Maharashtra Legislative Council from Nagpur division Graduates Constituency.
+Abhijit Govindrao Wanjari (born 10 May 1973) is a leader of Indian National Congress and member of Maharashtra Legislative Council from Nagpur division Graduates Constituency.
 He won the Nagpur division graduates' constituency election of the Maharashtra Legislative Council and defeated BJP candidate Sandip Joshi by a margin of 18,910 votes.

 Early life and education

-Abhijit Wanjarri was born in Nagpur, Maharashtra, India.
-His father late Govindrao Wanjarri, was a well known politician and a member of Congress Party from 1955.
+Abhijit Govindrao Wanjari was born in Nagpur, Maharashtra, India.
+His father Late Shri.
+Govindrao Marotrao Wanjari, was a well known politician & twice MLA from Nagpur South constituency and was member of Congress Party from 1955.
 He has completed his B.A.
 LLB from Nagpur University during which he was the general secretary of State National Students' Union of India (NSUI) from 1998 to 2002.
 He also served as the General Secretary and Spokesperson of the Nagpur district Congress Committee.